rubenerangel/my-app/README.md

-# my-app
+# Instalation Laravel to practice Git

-#This project has been created with the purpose of doing the necessary practices to learn Git
+_This is a instalation of Framework Laravel to practice concepts and commands of Git_

-<h2>Placeholder Flat Format</h2>
+## Placeholder Flat Format ⚙️

 -%ad Date
 -%an Name Autor